b-nri/Pointwise_LLM/README.md

 We used the **mistralai/Mixtral-8x7B-Instruct-v0.1** (https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) for all experiments.

-We designed our prompt bassed on the fine-grained relevance labels in the pointwise approach [1], Self-consistency [2] and Confidence Elicitation [3].
+We designed our prompt bassed on the fine-grained relevance labels in the pointwise approach [1], Self-Consistency [2] and Confidence Elicitation [3].

 For details about the exact prompting strategy used in this work, please see the paper.